alex-chuev/no-react/README.md

 # NoReact

-This is a simple library for building user interfaces with ReactJS approach and using JSX syntax.
+This is a simple and lightweight (3KB) library for building user interfaces with ReactJS approach and using JSX syntax.

 ### To install the library: